-This is a complete guide to fixing corrupted mp4 files.
-In this guide you will find plain-English instructions on how to fix mp4 video files depending on the issues you encounter.
+This is a complete guide to repairing damaged mp4 videos.
+In this guide you will find plain-English instructions on how to fix corrupted mp4 files depending on the issues you encounter.

 To get started, let’s first define what exactly causes your mp4 video being unplayable.
 Choose your case from the list below to jump straight to the appropriate chapter in the article: